 Toll Free: 1-877-265-4555 Banff 678-4456 Calgary 403-949-4141 [email protected]

-98 Signed & Numbered Limited Edition Giclee Canvas
+98 Signed & Numbered Limited Anniversary Edition Giclee Canvas

 When Howard Terpning’s Hope Springs Eternal—The Ghost Dance was unveiled at the 1987 Cowboy Artists of American show, it was instantly recognized as a modern masterpiece.
 The scale of the 60” x 44” original provided the perfect platform to showcase the artist’s prowess with light, composition, balance and structure.
 At such a large size, the emotion and humanity spills out from his painting.
 It won both Cowboy Artists of America Oil Painting Gold Award and the Western Art Associates Best of Show Award.